 Loyola et al. (2021); Simmonds et al.Phones travel between patients, rooms, and staff.
 The organisms found on them, including MRSA, Enterococcus, and Acinetobacter, are clinically relevant.
 That turns a dirty screen into a potential transmission pathway.

-Systematic reviews; Ulger et al.; Goldblatt et al.Sterra Health makes single-use disposable covers for shared desk phones and personal smartphones.
+Systematic reviews; Ulger et al.; Goldblatt et al.Sterra makes Disposable Covers for Deskphones and personal smartphones.
 Each cover creates a clean barrier between the device and the user, without adding steps to an already demanding shift.

 The evidence points to a consistent gap.
 Sterra makes a product designed to close it without adding steps to your team's workflow.